Food & Ag Development Center

 Upcoming Deadlines

-Value- Added Producer Grant (VAPG): 2023 Application deadline to be announced.
+Value- Added Producer Grant (VAPG): 2023 Application closed.

 Rural Energy for America Program (REAP) Renewable Energy Systems & Energy Efficiency Improvement Guaranteed Loans & Grants:

-Growth Through Agriculture (GTA) Program: 2022 Application window has closed.
+Growth Through Agriculture (GTA) Program: 2023 Application to open in the fall.

 For more information, please contact our FADC Director

-Click the link below to view the entire report:
+Click the links below to view each report:

 WHAT IS VALUE-ADDED AGRICULTURE?